cloudfoundry/docs-bosh/content/nats-ca-rotation.md

 ```

-### Step 2: Redeploy all VMs, for each deployment
+### Step 2: Redeploy all VMs, for each deployment {: #step-2}

 Deployed VMs need to be redeployed in order to receive new client certificates that are signed by the new CA. Also, they will receive a new list of CAs (old and new CAs certs concatenated) to trust when communicating with the NATS server.
 This redeployment of the VMs is crucial for the NATS CA rotation.

+!!!
+Note
+    With Director 271.12+ and Agent 2.388.0+ (shipped with stemcells as of
+    Bionic 1.36+ or Windows 2019.41+), the Director can update the VM settings
+    without recreating them… Provided that the NATS CA certificate is not yet
+    expired!

-### Step 3: Update the director, health monitor, and NATS server jobs, to remove references for the old NATS CA and certificates signed by it
+### Step 3: Update the director, health monitor, and NATS server jobs, to remove references for the old NATS CA and certificates signed by it {: #step-3}

 ```shell
 bosh create-env ~/workspace/bosh-deployment/bosh.yml \